Jewel Changi Airport: 7 Reasons to Check In Early When Leaving Singapore

 It’s always dreary to have to check in early for your flight, is it not?
 Not so at Jewel Changi Airport.
 The latest addition to Singapore’s multi-award-winning Changi Airport, “Jewel” is a toroid-shaped mixed-use complex conceptualized to resemble an indoor tropical valley.
 The spectacular 40-meter indoor waterfall at its heart is but one of the reasons you will want to linger in this lush wonderland.

 The centerpiece of Jewel Changi Airport, the waterfall is as of 2019, the tallest indoor waterfall in the world.
 An absolute marvel to behold, the cascade is presented with the sky as a natural backdrop and is especially enchanting during light-and-sound performances in the evening.
 Listening to its splashing while surrounded by verdant landscapes is also, undeniably, a splendid way to prepare for or recover from a flight.

-Architect Moshe Safdie designed Jewel Changi Airport as a toroid rather than a dome, in order for the vortex to be off–centered.
-Otherwise, the Changi Skytrain, in existence since 2007, would be drenched each time it passes through the Jewel.
+Jewel was designed by Moshe Safdie, the renowned architect who also created Singapore’s famous Marina Bay Sand complex.
+Famously, Safdie conceputalized Jewel Changi Airport as a toroid rather than a dome, in order for the vortex to be off–centered.
+Otherwise, the Changi Skytrain, in existence since 2007, would be drenched each time it passes through the complex.

 Pre-Purchase Tickets Online

 Unfortunately, bundled i.e. discounted tickets for the indoor attractions of Jewel are only sold online.
-Buy your tickets via the official Jewel Changi Airport website before visiting.
+Do buy your tickets via the official Jewel Changi Airport website before visiting.